Band bending: Poisson's equation

 where $V$ is the electric potential, $\rho$ is the local charge density and $\epsilon$ is the permittivity of the material.

+In fact, the charge $\rho$ itself varies with position due to variations in the band energies (variations in $V$), and thus a Poisson–Boltzmann equation arises.

 An example of its implementation can be found on the Wikipedia article on p-n junctions.

 Applications

 Electronics

 The p-n diode is a device that allows current to flow in only one direction as long as the applied voltage is below a certain threshold.
 When a forward bias is applied to the p-n junction of the diode the band gap in the depletion region is narrowed.
 The applied voltage introduces more charge carriers as well, which are able to diffuse across the depletion region.
 Under a reverse bias this is hardly possible because the band gap is widened instead of narrowed, thus no current can flow.
 Therefore the depletion region is necessary to allow for only one direction of current.

 The metal–oxide–semiconductor field-effect transistor (MOSFET) relies on band bending.
-When the transistor is in its so called ‘off state’ there is no voltage applied on the gate and the first p-n junction is reversed bias.
+When the transistor is in its so called 'off state' there is no voltage applied on the gate and the first p-n junction is reversed bias.
 The potential barrier is too high for the electrons to pass thus no current flows.
 When a voltage is applied on the gate the potential gap shrinks due to the applied bias band bending that occurs.
 As a result current will flow.
-Or in other words, the transistor is in its ‘on’ state.
+Or in other words, the transistor is in its 'on' state.
 The MOSFET is not the only type of transistor available today.
-Several more examples are the Metal-Semiconductor Field Effect Transistor (MESFET) and the Junction Field Effect Transistor (JFET), both of which rely on band bending as well.
+Several more examples are the metal-semiconductor field-effect transistor (MESFET) and the junction field-effect transistor (JFET), both of which rely on band bending as well.

 Photovoltaic cells (solar cells) are essentially just p-n diodes that can generate a current when they are exposed to sunlight.
 Solar energy can create an electron-hole pair in the depletion region.
 Normally they would recombine quite quickly before traveling very far.
 The electric field in the depletion region separates the electrons and holes generating a current when the two sides of the p-n diode are connected.
 Photovoltaic cells are an important supplier of renewable energy.
 They are a promising source of reliable clean energy.